 - Measures will be calculated using a one calendar year measurement period from the anchor date, which is the file creation date.
 Measures are calculated on a rolling basis, with calculations taking place approximately every three months.
 Please use your file creation date as the anchor date for all measure-specific look-back periods.
-Note that sending data outside that range or from further back in time is acceptable and will not negatively impact calculations. - Diabetes HbA1c: must send associated HbA1c results - Controlling High Blood Pressure and Diabetes Blood Pressure Control: send associated paired diastolic and systolic readings - Screening for Depression and Follow-up Using PHQ-9: PHQ is a new service code that some organizations are still incorporating; MDP may be used in the interim - The below table lists associated service code abbreviations for each SIM measure - For each patient record, you may send either just the service code abbreviation or the original LOINC/CPT/etc. code if available
+Note that sending data outside that range or from further back in time is acceptable and will not negatively impact calculations. - Diabetes HbA1c: must send associated HbA1c results. - Controlling High Blood Pressure and Diabetes Blood Pressure Control: send associated paired diastolic and systolic readings. - Screening for Depression and Follow-up Using PHQ-9: PHQ is a new service code that some organizations are still incorporating; MDP may be used in the interim. - The below table lists associated service code abbreviations for each SIM measure.

-- For best performance results, you must send all available data elements and codes requested by each of the service code categories below - Note that there are new service code abbreviations and associated code elements to support quality measures beyond what is currently collected by MiPCT and the usual BCN / BCBSM supplemental data process. - Please reference the "2018 HEDIS CODE REF" tab of the PPQC APS Format specification document for complete listing of codes and data elements - Note that there are service codes and elements in the specification document relating to quality measures not collected by SIM.
+- For each patient record, you may send either just the service code abbreviation or the original LOINC/CPT/etc. code if available. - For best performance results, you must send all available data elements and codes requested by each of the service code categories below. - Note there are new service code abbreviations and associated code elements to support quality measures beyond what is currently collected by MiPCT and the usual BCN / BCBSM supplemental data process. - Please reference the "HEDIS 2019v3" tab of the PPQC APS Format specification document for complete listing of codes and data elements. - Note there are service codes and elements in the specification document relating to quality measures not collected by SIM.
 These do not have to be provided for SIM purposes but will not negatively impact the validation or SIM data submission process if that data is sent as part of your submission.

-Associated Service Historical File Look-Back Measure Name Measure Description and Notes Codes Period Controlling High Blood Pressure Percentage of patients 18-85 years of age who had a diagnosis of hypertension and whose blood pressure was adequately controlled (<140/90mmHg) during the measurement period.
-Denominator Exclusions: Patients with evidence of end stage renal disease (ESRD), dialysis or renal transplant before or during the measurement period.
-Also exclude patients with a diagnosis of pregnancy during the measurement period.
-Note: Must send associated systolic and diastolic reading values in the RESULT_NUM field (2 separate records with same date of service) DP SP Measurement year Cervical Cancer Screening % of women who were screened for cervical cancer using either of the following criteria: 21-64 Cervical cytology performing within 3 years.
-30 - 64 Who had cervical/human papillomavirus co-testing within 5 years CE HV CEA Measurement Year and Two Years Prior (Pap); Measurement Year and Four Years Prior w/Co HPV Test; lifetime for exclusions Breast Cancer Screening % of population that has been screened for breast cancer as well as exclude patients with bilateral or two unilateral mastectomies from the measure BR BR3 BRL BRR Measurement Year and Two Years Prior; lifetime for exclusions Colorectal Cancer Screening Patients 50 through 75 years of age who had appropriate screening for colorectal cancer CN SG FB FT CR3 CR4 GC 10 years colonoscopy; 5 years sigmoidoscopy; measure year FOBT; lifetime for exclusions
+Measure Name Measure Description and Notes Associated Service Codes Historical File Look-Back Period Controlling High Blood Pressure Percentage of patients 18-85 years of age who had a diagnosis of hypertension and whose blood pressure was adequately controlled (<140/90mmHg) during the measurement period Denominator Exclusions: Patients with evidence of end stage renal disease (ESRD), dialysis or renal transplant before or during the measurement period.
+Also exclude patients with a diagnosis of pregnancy during the measurement period Note: Must send associated systolic and diastolic reading values in the RESULT_NUM field (two (2) separate records with same date of service) DP SP Measurement year Cervical Cancer Screening % of women who were screened for cervical cancer using either of the following criteria: 21-64 Cervical cytology performing within three (3) years 30 - 64 Who had cervical/human papillomavirus co-testing within five (5) years CE HV CEA Measurement Year and Two (2) Years Prior (Pap); Measurement Year and Four (4) Years Prior w/Co HPV Test; lifetime for exclusions Breast Cancer Screening % of population that has been screened for breast cancer as well as exclude patients with bilateral or two unilateral mastectomies from the measure BR BR3 BRL BRR Measurement Year and Two (2) Years Prior; lifetime for exclusions Colorectal Cancer Screening Patients 50 through 75 years of age who had appropriate screening for colorectal cancer CN SG FB FT CR3 CR4 CG Ten (10) years colonoscopy; Five (5) years sigmoidoscopy; measure year FOBT; lifetime for exclusions